briancaffey/django-postgres-vue-gitlab-ecs/documentation/docs/start/overview/README.md

 This image is then referenced by multiple `NestedStack`s that define Fargate services and tasks (`gunicorn`, `daphne`, `celery` workers, etc.) This keeps our CDK code DRY..
 Don't Repeat Yourself!
 Similarly, we aren't rebuilding, pushing and pulling the backend container when there are no changes to the code in `backend` directory.

 I'm not setting up an ECR image repository for my application, but I believe there is a way to do this.
 One question that I have about using `ecs.AssetImage` is about image lifecycle management.
 I know that you can implement rules about how many images you want to keep in an ECR image repository, but **I'm not sure how this works with CDK Image Assets**.

+### Quick tour of `ApplicationStack`

+Here's a very quick look at the structure of my CDK code, focusing on the `ApplicationStack`, the "master stack" or "skeleton stack" that contains.

+#### `hosted_zone`

+We get the hosted zone using the `DOMAIN_NAME` and `HOSTED_ZONE_ID`.
+This is not a nested stack.

+#### `site_certificate`

+The ACM Certificate that will be used for the given environment.
+This references the `full_domain_name` (environment + application).

+#### `vpc_stack`

+A `NestedStack` for defining VPC resources.
+This construct generates lots of CloudFormation resources.
+I currently have `nat_gateways` set to zero, and I'm `PUBLIC` and `PRIVATE` subnets spread over 2 AZs.
+As I mentioned earlier, this is primarily for cost considerations and it is a best practice to use the tiered security model and run our Fargate tasks in private subnets instead of public subnets.
+I think I need to add NACL resources in this `NestedStack`.

+#### `alb_stack`

+This defines the load balancer, configures that will send traffic to our Fargate services (such as our Django API).
+I was a little bit unclear about needing a `listener` and `https_listener`.
+I might be able to get away with removing the `listener` and only using `https_listener`.

+#### `static_site_stack`

+This stack defines the S3 bucket and policies that will be used for hosting our static site (Quasar PWA).

+#### `backend_assets`

+This stack defines the bucket and policies for managing the bucket that holds static and media assets for Django.

+#### `cloudfront`

+This defines the CloudFront distribution that ties together several different parts of the application.
+It is the "front desk" of the application, and acts as a CDN and proxy.
+There is a separate CloudFront distribution for each environment (dev, staging, production).
+This stack also defines the Route53 `ARecord` that will be used to send traffic to a specific subdomain to the correct CloudFront distribution.

+There are three `origin_configs` for each distribution:

+1. `CustomOriginConfig` for the ALB
+1. `CustomOriginConfig` for the S3 bucket website
+1. `S3OriginConfig` for the Django static assets

+Note that these `origin_configs` each have different `behaviors`, and that list comprehension is used to keep this code DRY.

+#### `BucketDeployment`

+This will deploy our static site assets to the S3 bucket defined in `static_site_stack` if the static site assets are present at the time of deployment.
+If they are not present, this means that there were no changes made to the frontend site.

+#### `ecs`

+Defines the ECS Cluster.

+#### `rds`

+There is no L2 construct for `DBCluster`, so I used `CfnDBCluster` in order to use the Aurora Postgres `engine` and the `serverless` `engine_mode`.

+#### `elasticache`

+I also had to use L1 constructs for ElastiCache, but this one is pretty straightforward.

+For both RDS and ElastiCache I used the `vpc_default_security_group` as the `source_security_group`.
+It might be a better idea to define another security group altogether, but this approach works.

+#### `AssetImage`

+The docker image that references Django application code in the `backend` directory.
+This image is referenced in Fargate services and tasks.

+#### `variables`

+This section defines and organizes all of the environment variables and secrets for my application.

+#### `backend_service`

+It might be a better idea to replace this with `NetworkLoadBalancedFargateService`, but instead I implemented this with lower-level constructs just to be clear about what I'm doing.
+To add a load balanced service, here is what I did:

+1. Define the Fargate task
+1. Add the container to this task with other information (secrets, logging, `command`, etc.)
+1. Give the task role permissions it needs such as access to Secrets, S3 permissions.
+(It might be a good idea to refactor this into a function that can be called on `task_role`, but for now I am explicitly granting all permissions)
+1. Create and add a port mapping
+1. Define an ECS Fargate Service that reference the previously defined Fargate task, configure security group
+1. Add the service as a target to the `https_listener` defined previously in `alb_stack`.
+1. Optionally configure autoscaling for the Fargate service

+#### `flower_service`

+Flower is a monitoring utility for Celery.
+I had trouble getting this to work correctly, but I managed to make it work by adding a simple nginx container that passes traffic to the flower container running in the same task. https://flower.readthedocs.io/en/latest/reverse-proxy.html

+#### `celery_default_service`

+This stack defines the default celery queue.
+This is discussed later in more detail, but the basic idea is to:

+1. Define the Fargate task
+1. Add the container
+1. Define the Fargate service
+1. Grant permissions
+1. Configure autoscaling

+#### `celery_autoscaling`

+This stack defines the Lambda function and schedule on which this Lambda is called.
+This stack is discussed in more detail later on.

+#### `backend_tasks`

+These are administrative tasks that are executed by running manual GitLab CI jobs such as `migrate`, `collectstatic` and `createsuperuser`.

 ## Why `X`?
 Why not `Y`?